How to Fix Apple Maps Not Working Issue on iPhone?

 Open Background App Refresh in the iPhone Settings

-13. Delete Cache on Mac
+13. Clear Cache on Your Mac

 Go to Library Folder of Mac